Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Positive roots of finite type

+Consider a pair $\up$ such that there exists a unique $[\tw]$-simple sequence $\us$ satisfying $\us \preceq^\tb_{[\tw]} \up$, we call $\us$ the \defn{$[\tw]$-socle} of $\up$ and denoted it by $\soc_{[\tw]}(\up)$.
 At this moment, the existence and the uniqueness of $\soc_{[\tw]}(\up)$ are not guaranteed.
 In later section, we will prove that $\soc_{[\tw]}(\up)$ exists uniquely for a certain family of commutation classes $[\tw]$.
-For the rest of this subsection, we call the family as the {\it $\LF Q \RF$-family}.
+The following is a consequence of Remark~\ref{rmk:coarset order property} {\rm (ii)}.